aronbariagabr/aronbariagabr-portfolio/README.md

 ---

 ## 👨‍💻 About Me
-Results driven Java Full Stack Developer with 6+ years of experience designing, developing, and maintaining enterprise applications across healthcare, financial services, and telecommunications industries.
-Proficient in Java, Spring Boot, Microservices, RESTful APIs, React, Angular, Hibernate, SQL, PostgreSQL, Oracle, SQL Server, AWS, and Microsoft Azure.
-Experienced in building scalable cloud-based applications, designing secure APIs, developing distributed systems, optimizing application performance, and implementing CI/CD pipelines using Docker, Kubernetes, Jenkins, and Git.
-Strong knowledge of software design, database optimization, cloud technologies, Agile Scrum methodologies, and enterprise application development with a focus on delivering secure, reliable, and high-performance solutions.
+Java Full Stack Developer with over 6 years of experience designing, developing, and supporting enterprise applications in the healthcare and financial services industries.
+Experienced in building scalable web applications, microservices, and cloud-based solutions using Java, Spring Boot, React, AWS, and Azure.
+Contributed to the development of EHR and PMS platforms at CVS Health, improving workflow efficiency by 26% and supporting systems managing over 1.5 million patient records with 99.9% availability.
+Developed predictive analytics solutions using Deeplearning4j to enhance business decision making and operational efficiency.
+Strong background in REST APIs, database design, cloud technologies, CI/CD pipelines, and Agile Scrum methodologies.
+Passionate about delivering secure, high performance, and reliable software solutions that drive business value.
 **US Citizen — no sponsorship required.**

 ---